Q: What is retaliation?

-Q: Does retaliation happen a lot?
+Q: Does retaliation happen often?

 Q: How do I prove retaliation?

-- Giving you negative performance reviews or appraisals that are unwarranted or baseless
+- giving you negative performance reviews

 Q: What are protected activities?